 The whole road from Osh to Kashgar has been rebuilt in 2013 and is in a good state.
 You can exchange RMB into som or US$ and vice versa at the border.

 If you do not have your own wheels, a shared taxi is the best way to go.
 There aren’t many options, really.

 From Kyrgyzstan to China

 After the first checkpoint on the Chinese side of the border, there is an extra checkpoint at Uluqqat, the main immigration point since December 2011.
 It is closed from 12am to 4pm!
 After that, many, many more checkpoints!
 Private transport is available through travel agents or shared taxis.
 Alternatively, finding a ride from Sary Tash early in the morning is not difficult.
 In this case, you will be put on a truck after the border onwards to the immigration service at Uluqqat, or you will be forced to take a taxi for 100 RMB per person.

-Since we are not sure what the schedule for the Kashgar bus is: a bus from Osh leaves daily for Sary Tash for 250som (not in winter).
-The bus goes onwards to Sary Mogul.
+A bus from Osh leaves daily for Sary Tash for 250som (not in winter).
+The bus continues to Sary Mogol.
 It is easy to hitchhike from Sary Tash to the old Chinese immigration.
 Between the old and new Chinese borders you are only allowed to take organized taxis.